 Where seen?
 This small crab with a bright

-green or blue band on the face and red or dark claws are common in
+green or blue band between the eyes are commonly seen in

 some of our mangroves.
 It